 Manufacturer Defendants’ Misuse of Treatment Guidelines

 In addition, treatment guidelines have been particularly important in securing acceptance for chronic opioid therapy.
 They are relied upon by doctors, especially the general practitioners and family doctors targeted by the Manufacturer Defendants, who are neither experts nor trained in the treatment of chronic pain.
 Treatment guidelines not only directly inform doctors’ prescribing practices, but are cited throughout the scientific literature and referenced by third-party payors in determining whether they should cover treatments for specific indications.
-Pharmaceutical sales representatives employed by Endo, Allergan, and Purdue discussed treatment guidelines with doctors during individual sales visits including visits throughout Virginia and Rockbridge County.
+Pharmaceutical sales representatives employed by Endo, Allergan, and Purdue discussed treatment guidelines with doctors during individual sales visits including visits throughout Virginia and Halifax County.

-(1) Federation of State Medical Boards (FSMB)
+Federation of State Medical Boards (FSMB)